Thpwg/AGI-SCI-index/README.md

 Larry 6 CD VGA SCI (Game version 1.000.000, Interpreter version 1.001.115) Tested<br>
 Larry 6 CD VGA SCI (Game version*, Interpreter version 1.001.115) French - Missing<br>
 Larry 6 CD VGA SCI (Game version*, Interpreter version 1.001.115) German - Missing<br>
-**Note:** Larry 6 VGA is often presented as a LOWRES version, while the SVGA version is presented as a HIRES version.<br>
+**Note:** Larry 6 VGA is often presented as a LOWRES version,<br>
+while the SVGA version is presented as a HIRES version.<br>
-This is true in terms of resolution, but in reality the SVGA CD-ROM version was released in 1994, a year after the VGA version.<br>
+This is true in terms of resolution, but in reality the SVGA CD-ROM<br>
+version was released in 1994, a year after the VGA version.<br>
-The VGA version looks great, it's by no means a low-resolution version for a low-performance computer.
+The VGA version looks great, it's by no means a low-resolution version<br>
+for a low-performance computer.

 Larry 6 CD SVGA SCI (Game version*, Interpreter version 2.100.002) Missing<br>
 Larry 6 CD SVGA SCI (Game version*, Interpreter version 2.100.002) English or German - Missing<br>